k8s-community/cluster-deploy/README.md

   -----END RSA PRIVATE KEY-----
 ```

-Docker registry secrets.
+## Docker registry secrets

 To get it we should do some strange things, but it needs anyway.
 First of all, we should prepare access token for `Docker Registry`
 ```sh
 docker run --rm --entrypoint htpasswd registry:2 -Bbn <user> <password> | base64